Viper-Dude/elite-dangerous-elite-mining-voiceattack/README.md

 - Requires EliteAPI to be running in the background.

 ## Disclaimer
-This profile is a fan-made tool and is not affiliated with Frontier Developments.
+This Profile is Work-in-progress and is subject for changes. (still in beta) This profile is a fan-made tool and is not affiliated with Frontier Developments.
 Use at your own risk and in accordance with the game’s terms of service.

 ViperDude